sujanpoudelll/python-user-management/README.md

 A beginner-level Python project focused on file handling, data validation, and a menu-driven interface.
 Users are stored in a JSON file (users.json) with unique IDs, and you can add, view, search, update, and delete users.

 ### Features
-- Add users with unique ID, name, unique email, and age
+- Add users with unique ID, name, unique email, age and unique phone number
 - View all users with formatted display
-- Search users by name or email
+- Search users by name, email or phone number
-- Update user details (name, email, age)
+- Update user details (name, email, age, phone number)
 - Delete users with confirmation
 - Input validation (e.g., age must be an integer ≥18)
 - Persistent storage using users.json